alexandrebouchard/polya/README.md

 2. CRPState now has an extra responsibility: keeping sufficient statistics for each table (cluster).

-You will have one small task to perform in order to make the test case below work.
+You will have one task to perform in order to make the first test case work.
 To run the test case, right click on the class in the left-hand panel, here under ``src/test/java/polya/CRPStateTutorial``, select ``Run as``, and pick ``JUnit test``.
 You should see a red flag until you make